Contributors

 Vice President, Sustainable Portfolio Management Team

 Artificial intelligence (AI) has sparked immense excitement.
-Its most optimistic forecasters suggest it could help crack some of the toughest global problems.
-Although companies are just beginning to tap AI’s potential, here's a sign of what may lie ahead: AI has helped spark a new corporate research and development cycle that could spin out remarkable innovations, depending on how well its managed.
+Moreover, its most optimistic forecasters suggest it could help crack some of the toughest global problems.
+Although companies are just beginning to tap AI’s potential, here's a sign of what may lie ahead: AI has helped spark a new corporate research and development cycle that could spin out remarkable innovations, depending on how well it's managed.

-Here are some key areas we’re watching closely, examples where we think AI has the greatest potential and what to look for to help you make thoughtful, prudent investments.
+Here are some key areas we’re watching closely, examples where we think AI has significant potential and guidance on what to look for to help you make thoughtful, prudent investments.

 AI could be a catalyst for the energy transition, but it is also resource intensive